 If you’re feeling uncertain about your abnormal nuclear stress test results, remember that you’re not alone.
 There are various resources available to support you on your journey toward better heart health:

-Utilizing these resources can help you feel more informed and supported.
+Utilizing these can help you feel more informed and supported.
 Remember, reaching out for help is a strong step toward taking charge of your health.

 Understanding how to respond to abnormal nuclear stress test results is crucial for anyone concerned about their heart health.
 It’s natural to feel anxious when faced with such findings, but being proactive and informed can make a significant difference.
 By recognizing what these results mean and taking the right steps, you can enhance your cardiovascular care and overall well-being.